 Applications must be made in accordance with the co-ordinated admission scheme operated by the childâ€™s home LA.Â For children resident in Essex this is detailed in the Primary Education in Essex booklet.
 The school will require a Supplementary Information Form (SIF) to be completed in order to gain additional information to enable the Governors fully to apply the admission criteria. Â The SIF will not ask for any details of the ranked order of parental preferences.
 The SIF is available on line at www.stpeterssouthweald.org.
 The SIF needs to be signed by the relevant priest.
-If a SIF has not been returned by the closing date, the Governors will base their decision on the information that is available.Â A SIF will not be required if you are applying for a placeÂ solely under criteria 1, 4, 7 or 9.
+If a SIF has not been returned by the closing date, the Governors will base their decision on the information that is available.Â A SIF will not be required if you are applying for a placeÂ solely under criteria 1, 4, 5, 7, 9,or 10.

 Applications must be made by the National Closing Date detailed in the Primary Education in Essex booklet which is available from the LA.Â Late applications will be handled as detailed in this booklet for children resident in Essex.Â Children resident outside of Essex should refer to the process for handling late applications published by their home LA.